crashpredict/Mines_predictor/README.md

-Ok

-# 🎲 Mines Predictor – Predict Mines Easily and Effectively 2026
+# 🎲 Mines_Predictor – Predict Mines Easily and Effectively 2026

 > Advanced analytics and probability insights for Stake Mines players.
 Lightweight, fast, and easy to use.